gabrielgt/EvergineDocs/manual/graphics/materials/material_decorators.md

 <br>

-After this change if you reload the project in the Evergine Studio, the Material Editor shows it color property as:
+After this change, if you reload the project in the Evergine Studio, the Material Editor shows its color property as:
 ![Custom Material Decorator](images/customMaterialDecorator.jpg)